jumpinjackie/forge-e33-mod/design/MECHANICS.md

 All Expeditioners are humans and have an ability that gives you a Chroma Token when they die.

+### Gradient Spells

+Certain instants and sorceries carry the "Gradient" sub-type.
+These are spells that are cheaper if you control a painter.

+> DESIGN NOTE: We are somewhat deviating slightly from the video game in that Gradient attacks in the game are always "Epic" in nature.
+We are re-appropriating the term to be a classifier of instants/sorceries at any rarity.
+What we lose in lore/thematic correctness, we gain in mechanical flexibility.

 ### Nevrons

 To signify the reward (loot) for taking down Nevrons in battle, all Nevrons have the triggered ability of giving an opponent a Lumina token when they die.